 You must not have in your possession any electronic or internet enabled devices, earbuds, earphones or watches (of any kind) during an exam.
 They must all be switched off (not on silent/vibrate) and placed in your bag.
-If you don't have a bag, give your items to a member of staff for safe keeping until the end of the exam.
+If you don't have a bag, give your items to a member of staff.
 Having any item of this kind on your person (in your pocket) during a real exam could lead to disqualification.
 The same would apply to a phone left switched on in a bag if it rang or made any notification sound.
 This is disruptive for everyone in the room and could have potentially serious consequences for the individual concerned.
 Malpractice of this nature will always be reported to the examining body.